Home » Recipes » Bread Recipes » Black Walnut Pumpkin Bread

 This bread is good at any time of day – for dessert, an afternoon snack, or with breakfast.
 I especially enjoy a slice with a cup of sweet, creamy coffee.

 Now, of course, this recipe can be made with regular walnuts or even pecans, but have you ever cooked with black walnuts?
 The fragrance!
 It’s just amazing.
 It’s a beautiful, almost perfume-like scent.
-The brand I normally use is Hammon’s and according to the Hammon’s company website, they are wild, hand-harvested black walnuts that they buy each year from individuals across the Midwest.
+The brand I normally use is Hammon’s, and according to the Hammon’s company website, they are wild, hand-harvested black walnuts that they buy each year from individuals across the Midwest.

 Even though they cost a little more than regular walnuts, they are so worth the price.
 If you see them in your store this fall, be sure to take some home and try this fabulous quick bread.

-🛒 Ingredient Notes
+Ingredient Notes

 This post contains affiliate links.
 Lana’s Cooking is reader-supported and earns a tiny commission at no extra cost to you when you shop from our links.

-• Canned Pumpkin (Be sure to purchase canned pumpkin puree, not pumpkin pie filling mix.
-The canned pumpkin is used for convenience but if you prefer to cook and mash fresh pumpkin please do so!)
+• Canned Pumpkin — Be sure to purchase canned pumpkin puree, not pumpkin pie filling mix.
+The canned pumpkin is used for convenience, but if you prefer to cook and mash fresh pumpkin, please do so!

-You’ll find detailed measurements for all ingredients in the printable version of the recipe at the bottom of this post.
+The complete ingredient list with detailed measurements is included in the printable recipe card at the bottom of this post.

-🥄 How to Make Black Walnut Pumpkin Bread
+How I Make Black Walnut Pumpkin Bread

 Preheat the Oven and Prep the Pan

-Preheat the oven to 350 degrees.
+1. Preheat the oven to 350 degrees.
 Grease and flour a loaf pan and set it aside.

 Mix the Wet Ingredients